rkarmaka/DIOS/README.md

 * ilastik - v1.4.0
 * QuPath - v0.4.1

-To use any of these softwares, please check the software specific pages.
+To use any of these software, please check the software-specific pages.

+## System Requirement:
+We recommend that you start a Desktop Mate with at least 8 GB of memory.
+For the best graphics, please decrease the compression and increase the image quality.
+Please note that this may also affect the performance and increase the lag as it is dependent on the internet connection.

 ## Contact:
 If you run into any issue or have any software suggestions, please reach out to .......